Amalia Domingo Soler: Vision regained

-Her return in Madrid meant for Amalia the opportunity to fully dedicate herself to Spiritism.
+Her return in Madrid gave Soler the opportunity to fully dedicate herself to Spiritism.
 Overcoming great difficulties, she brought knowledge and charity with her.

-She returns to the French woman's sewing workshop and returns to live with her sister-friend-landlady, to whom she had previously rented a room with a desk where she could write and prepare her articles and collaborations. with magazines.
-Now the domestic situation has changed: her old room is occupied.
-Since she doesn't want to be separated from her sister, they decide to share the room and even the bed.
-She has no place to write and she does it at the kitchen table, without privacy, with continuous interruptions and being continually harassed by the Spirits who incessantly push her to write.
-It is very difficult for her to combine her work as a seamstress with her collaborations in magazines.
+She returned to the French woman's sewing workshop and returned to live with her sister-friend-landlady, to whom she had previously rented a room with a desk where she could write and prepare her articles and collaborations with magazines.
+Now the domestic situation changed: her old room was occupied.
+Since she didn't want to be separated from her sister, they decided to share the room and bed.
+She had no place to write, so she did it at the kitchen table, without privacy, and with continuous interruptions.

 Barcelona

-In May 1876, she received a visit from two Catalan spiritualists with the proposal from Luis Llach, then president of La Buena Nueva de Gracia, that she move to Barcelona and dedicate herself entirely to writing.
-In Barcelona, she will find work and better pay, with and will have more time to dedicate to writing.
-This convinces her, as well as the possibility that her sister's landlady along with her family will also move to Gracia.
+In May 1876, Soler received a visit from two Catalan spiritualists with the proposal from Luis Llach, then president of La Buena Nueva de Gracia, that she move to Barcelona and dedicate herself entirely to writing.
+In Barcelona, she would find work and better pay, and had more time to dedicate to writing.
+This convinced her, as well as the possibility that her sister's landlady and her family would also move to Gracia.

-Upon arrival in Barcelona, Amalia and Luis Llach have a conversation in which they both explain intentions -- Amalia, that of being independent, looking for work and writing, and Llach, that of the lack of writers and disseminators of spiritualism and the excess of dressmakers and seamstresses.
+Upon arrival in Barcelona, Soler and Luis Llach had a conversation in which they both explain intentions -- Soler, that of being independent, looking for work and writing, and Llach, that of the lack of writers and disseminators of spiritualism and the excess of dressmakers and seamstresses.

-Soon, Amalia accepts the hospitality of the entire family, but she encounters the abandonment of her loved ones, the lack of knowledge of the language, aggravated by her vision problem and by the natural adaptation to the dynamics of a family she does not know.
+Soon, Soler accepted the hospitality of the entire family, but she encountered the abandonment of her loved ones, the lack of knowledge of the language, aggravated by her vision problem and by the natural adaptation to the dynamics of a family she does not know.

-She feels clumsy and thinks she is more of a nuisance than a help.
-Her only way out is her articles and she sets to work on them frantically.
+She felt clumsy and thought she was more of a nuisance than a help.
+Her only way out was her articles and she worked on them frantically.